 Forensic Studies Program Description

-Forensic specialist is a general term for an individual or expert in a particular field who examines evidence for the purpose of presenting the findings in a court of law.
+Forensic specialist describes an individual or expert in a particular field who examines evidence for the purpose of presenting findings in a court of law.
 Forensic specialists work throughout all areas of the business world, including public accounting firms, law firms, corporations, and the government.
-The accounting, information technology, investigations, interdisciplinary, and legal tracks in forensic studies are designed to provide both the knowledge and the skills required of forensic specialists and are a direct outgrowth of the University's undergraduate programs in accounting, information systems, and paralegal studies.
+The accounting, criminalistics, information technology, investigations, interdisciplinary, and legal tracks in forensic studies are designed to provide both the knowledge and the skills required of forensic specialists and are a direct outgrowth of the University's undergraduate programs in accounting, criminal justice, information systems, and paralegal studies.